TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 3\.
 With Whom We Share Your Personal Data

 Unless we tell you first (such as at the time we collect information from you), or unless it is part of a specific program or feature in which you have elected to participate, we do not rent or sell personally identifiable information to others.
 We do not share email addresses with third parties for the purpose of sending their own emails to you without your consent.
-If you do not want us to share your personal information with these companies, then you can either contact us at support@kongregate.com or opt-out.
+If you do not want us to share your personal information with these companies, then you can either contact us at 1-800-678-2319, or support@kongregate.com or opt-out.
 To opt-out, please see **“Your Rights and Options”** below.

+When we disclose personal information for a business purpose, we enter a data processing agreement that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the services for which we have agreed upon.
 We may share information we collect with our third party business partners, advertising companies, and other third parties or allow third parties to collect this information for the purposes described in this Privacy Policy:

 *   **Service Providers.** We may use third party service providers to perform services for us such as to provide the infrastructure and IT services (including but not limited to data storage), process credit and debit card transactions, to provide customer services, collecting debt analysis and improve data and process customer inquiries and perform other statistical analyzes.
 In the performance of these services, the third party vendors may have access to your personal data but is only authorized to process it strictly on our behalf and in accordance with our instructions.